terraformita/terraform-aws-serverless-app/README.md

 ## Post-Deployment Steps

 Usually no post-deployment steps are required.
-However, if you chose custom
+However, if you chose to use existing AWS Cognito Userpool Client instead of letting the module to create the new one, the below post-deployment steps are needed to make everything work.

 ### When These Steps Needed

 - You turn on User Authentication via Cognito